How to Update Samsung Galaxy Note 7 / Galaxy S7 to Android 8 Oreo

 Step 1.
 Connect your Android phone to computer

-Download the dr.fone app and open the Backup & Restore function.
+Download the Dr.Fone app and open the Phone Backup function.
 Connect your device to the computer using a USB cable.
-Double check whether you have enabled USB debugging from the settings.
+Double-check whether you have enabled USB debugging from the settings.

 Click on the Backup option to begin the backup procedure.